Consultants and Staff

 Ciara F English Doctoral Student

-Ciara is currently a second-year PhD student in the English Department at UB.
+Ciara is a PhD student in UB's English department.
 Her interests vary from "pop" Shakespeare adaptations and appropriations to comic books, graphic novels, and cultural studies.
 In her free time, Ciara enjoys running, fangirling over any and all Marvel and DC content, and taking care of her three cats, Tasha, Bruce, and Peaches (pictured).

 Schedule an appointment with Ciara